EnterpriseDB/terraform-provider-biganimal/docs/data-sources/pgd.md

 - `ro_connection_uri` (Set of String) Read-only connection URI.
 - `service_account_ids` (Set of String) A Google Cloud Service Account is used for logs.
 If you leave this blank, then you will be unable to access log details for this cluster.
 Required when cluster is deployed on BigAnimal's cloud account.
 - `storage` (Attributes) Storage. (see [below for nested schema](#nestedatt--data_groups--storage))

+<a id="nestedatt--data_groups--wal_storage"></a>
+### Nested Schema for `data_groups.wal_storage`

+Required:

+- `size` (String) Size of the volume.
+It can be set to different values depending on your volume type and properties.
+- `volume_properties` (String) Volume properties in accordance with the selected volume type.
+- `volume_type` (String) Volume type.
+For Azure: "azurepremiumstorage" or "ultradisk".
+For AWS: "gp3", "io2", org s "io2-block-express".
+For Google Cloud: only "pd-ssd".

+Optional:

+- `iops` (String) IOPS for the selected volume.
+It can be set to different values depending on your volume type and properties.
+- `throughput` (String) Throughput is automatically calculated by BigAnimal based on the IOPS input if it's not provided.

 <a id="nestedatt--data_groups--allowed_ip_ranges"></a>
 ### Nested Schema for `data_groups.allowed_ip_ranges`